tc39/notes/es7/2016-07/jul-28.md

 AWB: (recapping the proposed fix)

-LB: This PR also adds a change to avoid get and ToLength operations on lastIndex for the same regexps.
+LBR: This PR also adds a change to avoid get and ToLength operations on lastIndex for the same regexps.
 A poisoned RegExp lastIndex property wouldn't affect it.

 ```js
 function test(rx) {